aleph-im/aleph-docs/docs/nodes/compute/troubleshooting.md

 ## IPv6 egress not working
 Be sure you have set the `ALEPH_VM_IPV6_ADDRESS_POOL` configuration setting properly, check the IPv6 address pool section of your distribution installation guide.

-Be aware that IPv6 egress is not working everywhere and we are currently improving the IPv6 support to be compatible with more Hosting providers
+Be aware that IPv6 egress is not working everywhere, and we are currently improving the IPv6 support to be compatible with more Hosting providers

 The following infra providers are known to works:
 * Hetzner
 * OVH
+* Fiberstate
+* Ipax

 The following infra providers are known not to works:
 * Scaleway
+* Ikoula
+* Ionos
+* Mevspace

 ## Found an issue?